 You can add value to your business over time, and each time you include a new offer you can also up your prices.
 It’s not only good for margins, but also for attracting new clients.

 If you’re reading this and feel like it’s something you can do, do it.
 Many virtual bookkeepers start with zero experience and continue to earn up to $80/hr and more.

-The market is there — small business owners and large corporations need bookkeepers.
-Starting a bookkeeping business today may be the best thing you’ll ever do for yourself.
+The market is there; small business owners and large corporations need bookkeepers.
+Starting your own business today may be the best thing you ever do for yourself.

 Curious about where you should advertise your services as a virtual bookkeeper?

 If you want to start a virtual bookkeeping business, one of the areas you’ll want to learn is marketing.
 To make sure your business gets seen and has a shot at generating leads, use these 9 promotion tactics.

 1. Make a mobile-optimized website

 One simple way to promote your bookkeeping work is to make your site optimized for mobile users.

 Mobile users are more likely to go to a competitor’s site when your page loads slow.